WeblateOrg/weblate/docs/admin/access.rst

     This feature only works for ACL controlled projects, see :ref:`acl`.

-Users with the :guilabel:`Can manage ACL rules for a project` privilege (see :ref:`privileges`) can also manage users in projects with access control turned on through the project page.
+Users with the :guilabel:`Manage project access` privilege (see :ref:`privileges`) can also manage users in projects with access control turned on through the project page.
 The interface allows you to: